MicrosoftDocs/memdocs/memdocs/intune/configuration/email-settings-configure.md

 6. Select **Next**.

 7. In **Configuration settings**, depending on the platform you chose, the settings you can configure are different.
-Select your platform for detailed settings:
+Choose your platform for detailed settings:

     - [Android device administrator (Samsung Knox Standard)](email-settings-android.md)
     - [Android Enterprise](email-settings-android-enterprise.md)